Did you know more than 70 million single-family homes in the United States feature garage doors?

 How do you decide?

-Things to Consider When Buying a Garage Door in Seattle
+Things to Consider When Buying a Garage Door in the Seattle Area

-When you start looking at home garage doors for sale, you'll notice there are a wide variety of distinguishing features, including style, materials and, of course, price point.
+When you start looking at home garage doors in Seattle, you'll notice there are a wide variety of distinguishing features, including style, materials and, of course, price point.
 So how will you know which option is best for your home?

 The best thing to do is find a door that provides a mixture of fashion, function and affordability.
 In other words, find a door that looks good, works well and will work with your budget.
 To do this, there are a few terms you'll want to familiarize yourself with first.